nokia/PSS-generator/README.md

 If the hierarchical LD shaper is in operation, one row follows the first row for every distinct network path that may be used by the flows of the source endpoint.
-Unused network paths can also be listed, for convenience in the case that flows using those paths are added or removed in subsequent runs of the program that use the same .inp file.
+Unused network paths can also be listed for convenience in the case that flows using those paths are added or removed in subsequent runs of the program that use the same .inp file.
 The following example is taken from row R9 and shows network path #1: